chris-belcher/electrum-personal-server/README.md

 personal goldsmith who checks for you that received payments are genuine.

 Full node wallets are also important for privacy.
-Using Electrum under default configuration requires it to send all your bitcoin addresses to some server.
-That server can then easily spy on you.
+Using Electrum under default configuration requires it to send (hashes of) all your bitcoin addresses to some server.
+That server can then easily spy on your transactions.
 Full node wallets like Electrum Personal Server would download the entire blockchain and scan it for the user's own addresses, and therefore don't reveal to anyone else which bitcoin addresses they are interested in.

-Before Electrum Personal Server, there was no easy way to connect a hardware wallet to a full node.

 For a longer explaination of this project, see the [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html)